jschuemann/nBio_docs/Processes/Chemistry.rst

 Chemical stage
 ~~~~~~~~~~~~~~~
 For the chemical stage, the number of reactions and reaction rates are also
-inherit from Geant4-DNA.
+inherited from Geant4-DNA.
 Additional reactions can be defined using the molecules
-from the previous table, and the reaction rates can also be overided for the
+from the previous table, and the reaction rates can also be overwritten for the
 existing reactions.
-The way the reactions are defined is the following, let
+The way the reactions are defined is the following, let us
-assume the two molecules named ``SolvatedElectron`` and ``Oxygen``.
+assume we have two molecules named ``SolvatedElectron`` and ``Oxygen``.
 After
-their reaction, they produce the products ``SuperoxideAnion``.Then, two
+their reaction, they produce the product ``SuperoxideAnion``.
+Then, two
 parameters are required to define that reaction: one parameter to
 associate the pair of molecules and define the products, one parameter to
 assigns the reaction rate (with units of /M/s), e.g::

- # Define the products
+ # Define the products:
  sv:Ch/TOPASChemistry/BinaryReaction/SolvatedElectron/Oxygen/Products    = 1 "SuperoxideAnion"

- # Assign a reaction rate value
+ # Assign a reaction rate value:
  d:Ch/TOPASChemistry/BinaryReaction/SolvatedElectron/Oxygen/ReactionRate = 1.9e10  /M/s

 If the reaction does not produce any product or the product won't react further, for
 example,  the product from :sup:`•`\ OH + H\ :sup:`•` –> H :sub:`2`\ O, then the name ``NoProduct``
 must be used, e.g::

- # Define the reaction without products
+ # Define the reaction without products:
  sv:Ch/TOPASChemistry/BinaryReaction/Hydroxyl/Hydrogen/Products = 1 "NoProduct"

 TOPAS-nBio provides two sets of chemical parameters in the files ``TOPASChemistry.txt``